Kjili/boardgame-quickrules/root.rst

   | - moving with or attacking with an ally only works as part of your own pawn's movement/attack
   | - sacrificing more allied warriors than damaging items in a fight makes your ally hostile at the end of the battle
   | - else, removing a warrior of a non-hostile player immediately makes this player hostile (this warrior does not yet yield the extra point)
+  | - removing non-warrior pieces of a non-hostile player does not change the relationship
   | coalition (with 4+ players):
   | - you can activate a dominance card and coalition with the player with the least VP (Vagabond chooses if tied), placing your score marker on their board (only of that player has not activated a dominance card yet)
   | - if that player wins, you win